What is a BSN? Is There a Difference Between an RN and a BSN?

 Whether you are an RN practicing with or without a BSN, your primary focus is on providing patient care.
 This includes performing physical exams and taking health histories, providing health counseling and/or education, administering medication and other treatments, as well as coordinating care with other health professionals, according to the American Nurses Association.

 RNs with a BSN and an ADN can work alongside each other on the same medical team, carrying out similar duties.
-The difference is BSN-qualified nurses open themselves up to a broader career path that can include leadership roles such as nurse manager, case manager and nurse educator, according to BLS.
+The difference is BSN-qualified nurses open themselves up to a broader career path that can include administrative positions requiring leadership skills in areas such as research, consulting and education, according to BLS.

-Registered nurses earned a median salary of $70,000 in 2017, according to BLS, with the caveat that those salaries vary widely according to specialty, geography, facility type and years of experience in addition to education.
+Registered nurses earned a median salary of $75,330 in 2020, according to BLS, with the caveat that those salaries vary widely according to the type of nurse specialty, geography, facility type and years of experience in addition to education.

-In a survey conducted by the AACN, 49% of hospitals and other health care settings are requiring new hires to have a BSN, while more than 86% of employers are expressing a strong preference for nurses with bachelor's degrees.
+A recent survey conducted by the AACN found that 41% of hospitals and other health care settings require new hires to have a BSN, while more than 82% of employers express a strong preference for nurses with bachelor's degrees.

 Below are some examples of nursing jobs that typically prefer a BSN:

-- Charge Nurse - Nurses working in this leadership role oversee unit operations, monitor admission and discharges, and oversee the activities of the nursing and support staff.
+- Charge Nurse: Nurses working in this leadership role oversee unit operations, monitor admissions and discharges, and oversee the activities of the nursing and support staff.
 They also may be involved in direct care.
-While Payscale lists the national average income of a charge nurse at $67,000, big employers such as the Veteran's Administration can pay charge nurses up to $78,000.
+While Payscale lists the national average income of a charge nurse at $72,999, big employers can pay charge nurses more.
+For example, charge nurses at the Veteran's Administration earn an average of $79,668 each year.

-- Nurse Case Manager – In this role, nurses oversee the healthcare needs of patients, acting as administrators of care.
+- Nurse Case Manager: In this role, nurses oversee the healthcare needs of patients, acting as administrators of care.
 A nurse case manager works with both patients and their providers to develop a comprehensive care plan.
 He or she also communicates with the patient’s health insurance company to determine eligibility for certain treatments or programs.
-The national average salary of a nurse case manager is $70,174, according to Payscale.
+The national average salary of a nurse case manager is $73,694, according to Payscale.

 Krysten Godfrey Maddocks ’11 is a writer and marketing/communication professional.
 Connect with her on LinkedIn.